 - Rotate the bezel to point the lumed pip against the minute hand.

 - The minute hand continues to move on, and the gap between it and the lumed pip indicates how much time has just passed.
-If the minute hand points at the 20 position on the bezel, this means you have been diving for 20 minutes.
+If the minute hand points at the 20 position on the bezel, you have been diving for 20 minutes.

 Measuring remaining time